tardisgo/tardisgo/README.md

 After installation, please go to http://github.com/tardisgo/tardisgo-samples and follow the instructions there for how to run the transpiler.
 For help or general discussions please go to the [Google Group](https://groups.google.com/d/forum/tardisgo).

+The documentation is sparse at present, if there is some aspect of the system that you want to know more about, please let [me](https://github.com/elliott5) know and I will prioritise that area.

 If you transpile your own code using TARDIS Go, please report the bugs that you find here, so that they can be fixed.

-Thank you for your interest in TARDIS Go.
 If you would like to get involved in helping the project to advance, I welcome pull requests.
-However, please contact me (elliott.stoneham@gmail.com) or discuss your plans in the [tardisgo](https://groups.google.com/d/forum/tardisgo) forum before writing any substantial amounts of code so that we can avoid any conflicts.
-It would also be great if you wanted to add another target language, or help with building the framework to make adding new target languages easier.
+However, please contact [me](https://github.com/elliott5) or discuss your plans in the [tardisgo](https://groups.google.com/d/forum/tardisgo) forum before writing any substantial amounts of code so that we can avoid any conflicts.

-I plan to write substantially more documentation and project notes here, as time allows...